TaumuLu/react-native-dynamic-splash/README.md

 ### Other instructions
 - The first time to start displaying the default image, the second time to start displaying the downloaded image again
 - Can use their own written resource files and topics, and the same name as the default configuration, otherwise call the set method to change the configuration, reference package resource file
-- ImageUrl is not set to display the resource image in the layout file
+- Android doesn't set imageUrl to show resource image in layout file
+- ios does not set imageUrl to show picture of LaunchImage

 #### Provide gei request method
 Can call the request to get the address of the picture